JustBerkhout/nectar-tutorials/ardc/beginner/changing-instances/changing-instances.md

 ### From `ssh` command line

-You can use the Linux command `shutdown` from your `ssh` commandline.
+You can use the Linux command `shutdown` from your `ssh` command line.
 During shutdown and reboot your `ssh`-connection will be broken, but after successful rebooting you can reconnect to your instance.

 The command for rebooting from the command line is given below: